postlund/pyatv/docs/documentation/protocols.md

 in an efficient way.
 In some instances (like booleans and small numbers), a single byte is sufficient.
 In other cases dynamic length fields are used to encode data size.
 Data is encoded using little endian where applicable and unless stated otherwise.

-Most parts of this format has been reverse engineered, but it's not complete or verified to be correct.
+Most parts of this format have been reverse engineered, but it's not complete or verified to be correct.
 If any discrepancies are found, please report them or open a PR.

 An object is encoded or decoded according to this table: